 My family doesn't like things super spicy.
-This recipe makes the dish about MEDIUM SPICY.
+This recipe makes the dish what I would consider MEDIUM SPICY.
 It has heat, but doesn't burn your tongue.

-If you are someone who LOVES wicked hot, super spicy Asian food, then go ahead and add a tablespoon more of the chili garlic sauce.
-Or add two tablespoons if you are REALLY a spice lover!
+If you are someone who LOVES wicked hot, super spicy Asian food, then go ahead and add more of the chili garlic sauce.

-If you want it MILD: reduce the chili garlic sauce further.
+How to make this dish MILD: reduce the chili garlic sauce further.
 Start with maybe one teaspoon of the chili garlic sauce.
+That's enough to still add flavor, without the heat.
 Then add a teaspoon of the soy sauce or coconut aminos to balance the flavor.
 Season and adjust to taste, as needed.

 Which wine pairs with peanut noodles?

 When enjoying spicy Asian food, look for sweet, aromatic white wines with high acidity and low alcohol.

 Classic wine pairings here would be a German Riesling, a sparkling Moscato d'Asti, or a Spanish Albariño.
 If you like Sauvignon Blanc. most also pair well with spicy Asian food.
 I also enjoy certain Rosé wines with spicy food.